Google Pixel 9 review: A fun, pocketable AI phone

 (Image credit: Derrek Lee / Android Central)

-The OLED display looks great, and while I normally leave phones on Natural color mode, the Adaptive display mode doesn't overly saturate colors as I find on other phones.
-You will have to remember to turn on Smooth display to kick up to the 120Hz refresh rate, but once you do, it's smooth sailing.
+The OLED display looks great, and the Adaptive display mode doesn't overly saturate colors, unlike on other phones.
+You will need to remember to turn on Smooth Display to activate the 120Hz refresh rate, but once you do, it's smooth sailing.

 The added brightness also means that viewing content outdoors should be no problem.
 Just make sure to slap on a Pixel 9 screen protector, as I've already noticed some very light scratches across the display on my unit.
-These scratches aren't really noticeable until I view it with the display off from a certain angle (but they're still enough to annoy me).
+These scratches aren't really noticeable until I view the display from a certain angle with it off (but they're still enough to annoy me).

 I also have no complaints so far about the new ultrasonic fingerprint sensor, which feels fast and accurate.